 Using Glimmer on RCC Resources

-Glimmer's program set requires the gnu module to be loaded in order to use it on HPC.
+Glimmer's program set requires the gnu module to be loaded on the HPC login nodes.
 There are numerous commands available within Glimmer.
-For a complete list and usage documentation, please refer to the main website as there are release notes available there for this purpose.
+For a complete list and usage documentation, please refer to the official website, as there are release notes available there for this purpose.
 In order to run a command like

 /opt/rcc/gnu/libexec/glimmer3/build-icm [OPTS] FILE.
-Detailed usage documentation on this and all other component programs can be found in the release notes on the main website.
-There are also various output options that would go in OUTPUT.
-You can request a .detail file or a .predict file for details and model predictions respectively.
+Detailed usage documentation on this and all other component programs can be found in the release notes on the official website.

 Two output options are available.
 You can request a .detail file for details and a .predict file for model predictions.
 Replace the

 OUTPUT argument with the name of the file you want to send the output to.